Habib Diarra: International career

 Born in Senegal, Diarra moved to France at a young age.
 He was a youth international for France, having represented the France U16s and U18s.
 In March 2024, Diarra accepted a call-up from Aliou Cissé, thereby transferring to Senegal.

 He made his debut for the senior Senegal national team on 22 March 2024 in a friendly against Gabon.

+In January 2026, following Senegal's victory at the 2025 Africa Cup of Nations, he was received by the mayor of Mulhouse.

+On 21 May 2026, Diarra was officially selected by Senegal's coach Pape Thiaw from his list of 28 players to participate in the 2026 FIFA World Cup.